lawl/devolotools/README.md

 =================================================

 * Contains a script to decrypt the config file you can download from the web interface.
-They append a checksum at the end I haven't reversed yet~~, so it's not possible to edit the config files yet.
+They append a checksum at the end I haven't reversed yet ~~, so it's not possible to edit the config files yet.
 Just to view.~~ See below.

 * In `dLAN500-ROOT/` you can find instructions to root the dLAN 500 WiFi (as of 3.1.3).
 I was not able to test different devices.
+There's a report of the same exploit also working for the [Devolo dlan 200 AV Wireless N with v.5 firmware](https://github.com/lawl/devolotools/issues/2).

 Signing arbitrary content as a valid devolo config file
 ------------------------------------------------------